 (There are approximately 14 core obligations for licensees as per s912D of the Corporations Act , including the catch-all requirement to act “efficiently, honestly and fairly”.)

 According to James Campbell, a partner at top legal firm Allens, breaches still need to be significant but the deeming element is new.

 The irony, he says, is that it’s the insignificant breaches that are being deemed significant regardless of circumstances.
 “Some of them are really very minor and procedural breaches that cause no loss to clients,” he says.

-In a blog posting on the Allens website he explains the “long list of provisions” which are now deemed significant and automatically reportable to ASIC “irrespective of whether there are any similar beaches, the breach reflects the adequacy of monitoring and supervision, or the actual or potential financial loss to clients”.
+In a blog posting on the Allens website he explains the “long list of provisions” which are now deemed significant and automatically reportable to ASIC “irrespective of whether there are any similar breaches, the breach reflects the adequacy of monitoring and supervision, or the actual or potential financial loss to clients”.

 The upshot for licensees, he says, will be a likely upgrade to back office processes and an ongoing increase in workload.

 “The people we’re talking to have real concerns that it’s going to become a mammoth project,” he says, noting that licensees must also now use ASIC’s prescribed notice form.

 “There’s going to be a huge number of reports – even the fact that someone is investigating if a breach is being reported needs to be reported.”

 Campbell provides an example of how reporting around best interests duty might be altered: “Previously if a licensee was doing a regulatory audit and identified that a financial adviser had potentially given inappropriate advice, one instance would typically not trigger a breach reporting obligation… but now every instance will trigger a breach reporting obligation.”

 Campbell’s colleague, managing associate Alexandra McCaughan, says licensees are facing a lot of extra work, resourcing demands and a much heavier risk burden.